 With Direct Access to Entities it is also possible to grant a user with access permissions to selected Project or Team items.
-These items become visible, while rest of project/team data remains hidden.
+These items become visible, while the rest of the project/team data remains hidden.
 Users are added directly to entities, and not to project/team member areas.

 Permissions for allowed actions are defined by selected Direct Access mode: Can comment, Can edit, or Can grant access.